emily172/docker-assignment-1a/README.md

     - http://localhost:9000/movies/67277e99ada94e64ce037c93 : Took the id of the movie and it worked.
 - Killed the application by running docker-compose down.

-### Step 6: Development and Production Stack options
+### Step 6: Development and Production Stack options -> Multi-Stack
 When you are running the docker compose up we are only working in one environment and the multicontainer needs to be divided into development and production environments.
 - For development the application will remain the same as it has always been i.e what was implemented between ***Steps 1 to 5***.
 - In production we need the YAML file to be modfied so that when it composes up it only runs the Movies API, Redis server and MongoDB server **NOT** MONGO-EXPRESS and Mongo App with no seeding in the database.